arjunguha/compsci220-scala/website/reading/intro/index.md

   the course.
 By the end of the course, you'll know how to discover and use software libraries on the Web.

+## Additional Reading

+Read Chapter 1, "A Scalable Language" from *Programming in Scala*.

 ## Recommended Reading

 - [Paul Graham's essays](http://paulgraham.com/articles.html).
 The earlier